-The County is continuing to experience population growth.
-The County demographer estimates the population in the County at 465,346 as of the fourth quarter of 2018.
-The chart below illustrates periods of major growth in the County in the 1960s and 1970s, followed by even larger gains leading up to the Great Recession.
-The County is forecast to maintain population growth in the coming decades but at a decreasing pace as time passes.
+The County is continuing to experience a growing population.
+The County demographer estimates the population in the County at 465,818 as of the fourth quarter of 2019.
+The chart below illustrates periods of major growth in the county in the 1960s and 1970s followed by even larger gains leading up to the Great Recession.
+The county is forecast to maintain population growth in the coming decades but at a decreasing pace as time passes.